badbadballz/EMURGO-solo-template/README.md

 * Better machine setup interface, it is a little annoying at the moment
 * A quicker printout of the machine infomation, at the moment it is inefficent
-* Using better data structures, better alogithms to optimise the code
+* Using better data structures, better alogrithms to optimise the code
 * More information displayed like machine settings